Flexible Finance Options - Buy Now Pay Later (12 months Deferred Payments) or 12 Months Interest-FreeFind Out More

 Similar to garages in this instance, carports are classed as outbuildings, which generally fall under ‘permitted development’ rights.
 So, as long as your new carport sticks to the following rules, you shouldn’t need to apply for planning permission.

-The limitations we have listed apply to houses only.
+The permitted development limitations we have listed apply to houses only.
 Please visit the official Government Planning Portal for further information regarding carports for flats, maisonettes, converted houses, other buildings and areas where there may be additional restrictions on your permitted development rights, e.g. an Article 4 Direction.

 Generally eliminating the need for planning permission, carports are also an attractive prospect to homeowners who are constrained by budget.
 Somewhat cheaper than a garage, carports also save energy as their transparent roofs flood the space with light, eliminating the need for artificial lighting.
 And the combination of self-cleaning glass, a life expectancy of up to 25 years and a comprehensive 10-year guarantee make a carport installation from Stormclad a worthwhile addition to any home in Nottingham, Derby or Leicester.